jerry81/codeingame/AI/G15-SmashTheCode/README.md

 - pass wood 2 first
 - reserve 3 rows to make chains with 2 colors
 - the remaining 3 rows are reserved for the other 2 colors

+- TODO: use top non-empty item instead of hardcoded place